 Tardiness is a major challenge for many high schools and is regarded as one of the most frustrating problems in today’s classrooms.
 Some U.S. teachers report that the first four to eight minutes of class is almost a waste of time as students straggle in, disrupting instruction.
 This unwanted behavior not only causes distractions in the classroom, but also negatively impacts academic performance, graduation rates, and overall campus culture.
 Fortunately, learning how to reduce tardiness in high schools is quick and simple when some clear and effective strategies are in place.

-Here are 4 proven tips for reducing tardiness in high schools and promoting an environment of punctuality:
+Here are 4 proven tips on how to reduce tardiness in high schools and promoting an environment of punctuality:

 1. Create a simple tardiness framework and reduction plan